Sunday, March 15, 2009

 showing myself letting myself go. so i'm just saying don't stress the lengths of your sentences. it reads better to me in everyday language, colloquial (the way we breathe, have sex, meander, star-gaze on a cold winter night)... but i also have this kind of joyous quirk when you veer off into exhaustion, when your "self" blurs. like that nice moment with you and t. after your debut. that's all. also... grief and missing someone that much. what's left but to turn to someone you love and take them in. i'll represent you in this wilderness as best i can. because i love you and i'm starting to love myself, and you will change, or (please, no. not again. do not leave yourself) leave. but stay if you can and love me. thank you for loving something in what i'm sending your way.

-and how did all those books start? in the kitchen of the murray house, and then somehow charles wallace and meg always goes for a walk to the star-watching rock. thats how they start. one foot in front of the other. and you know, like 3 immortal beings and a unicorn or a seraphim thrown in there. (and someone in the murray family is always making someone else hot cocoa. swear to god). they become about love and time travel and getting back to something like trust and grace with things that are familiar, and so readily problematic to the larger society. like dirty gay bathroom sex, for example. that the relativity of connection has no underlying foundation, there's no ethics to breathing so why can't that be so for love.
+and how did all those books start? in the kitchen of the murray house, and then somehow charles wallace and meg always goes for a walk to the star-watching rock. thats how they start. one foot in front of the other. and you know, like 3 immortal beings and a unicorn or a seraphim thrown in there. (and someone in the murray family is always making someone else hot cocoa. swear to god). they become about love and time travel and getting back to something like trust and grace with things that are familiar, and so readily problematic to the larger society. like fucking, for example. that the relativity of connection has no underlying foundation, there's no relative ethics to breathing, i mean truth.

 i re-read a swiftly tilting planet last summer. happily crashed out on the daybed on my mother's porch with the morning sun, my little sherpa hat, wool sweater and coffee; and realized, startled, that you could change time. (also, i'm wearing the exact same things tonight. i used to wear this hat after i got out of the pool, during winter practices. it was dead cold outside and this awesome hat, brought back from macchu piccu in peru kept me warm. i was warm and my muscles hummed and there was a sweet ache thru my body all day. i could shrug and feel the last sprint, the last careening 100 yards all the way through my back. the stretch of it, and black ice-hot concentration).
 52. His disciples said to him: Twenty-four prophets spoke to israel, and they spoke of you.
 He responded to them: You have deserted the living one who is with you, and you spoke about the dead.

-like, what do you actually go through waiting on line to get into the club. you text, you talk, smoke, imagine the sex... and then all that convolution stops with a smile, or eye contact and another contractual agreement starts.
+like, what do you actually go through waiting on line to get into the club. you text, you talk, smoke... and then all that convolution stops with a smile, or eye contact and another contractual agreement starts.

 and then you wait for the bus, exhausted.

-so exhausted. follow that through. make your grief sing for you. let it appear scattered and corralled by glimmering shadows, there's a cascading hill behind you, thoughts dripping with honey, lick your cigarette. because the loss is there. and you need to take it thru it's paces.
+your grief wants to sing for you. let it appear scattered and corralled by shadows, there's a cascading hill behind you, thoughts dripping with honey. because the loss is there. and you need to take it thru it's paces.

 i feel like the commitment, however small, to constellations is fine as far as it goes. but this really is about you. your ability to understand that you're dealing with something that is both utterly material, with material consequences, and utterly immaterial at the same time. no contradictions need to be resolved. "but that this act requires fundamentally transforming the dominant logic models of Western science.
 It requires moving beyond the mutually exclusive, non-paradoxical model in which all contradictions must be resolved."